developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Allows an application to signal the fact that it has detected the occurrence of an externally detected threat.
 This is generally relevant only if the ***Externally Detected*** threat is configured to be detected, since any signaling of an externally detected threat is otherwise ignored.

-Managed Configurations can be applied only by an application that is the Device Owner or by an application to which the Device Owner has explicitly delegated the ability to apply Managed Configurations.
-If the ***Externally Detected*** threat has been configured to be detected, any application that is allowed to apply Managed Configurations could watch for anything it considered a threat and use this Managed Configuration to signal the occurrence of that threat.
+Managed Configurations can be applied only by a Device-Owner application or by an application to which the Device Owner has explicitly delegated the ability to apply Managed Configurations.
+If the ***Externally Detected*** threat has been configured to be detected, any application allowed to apply Managed Configurations could watch for anything it considered a threat and use this Managed Configuration to signal the occurrence of that threat.
 On receiving the signal, Threat Management performs whatever countermeasures were configured to mitigate that threat.

 -----